A luxury dice-tray for Gamers who value their hobby, and those tired of losing board game-pieces on the floor!

 Our dice trays are made to order, by one crafts-person from start to finish.
 This means every tray will be slightly different, and will be made with care and a high attention to detail.

-Shipping takes a maximum of 7 business days, from placing an order to receiving your finished product.
+Construction of your order and shipping takes a maximum of 7 business days for orders within the UK, from placing an order to receiving your finished product.
+For orders outside the UK, please allow up to 14 business days.

 Danish Oil gives a beautiful, smooth satin to matt finish that compliments the wood, making the grain "pop".
 This is best for a more natural look, but doesn't offer as much protection as a lacquer finish.
 Oil finishes such as Danish Oil can be easily repaired in years to come by reapplying a fresh coat straight over the old.